jon1123/blog/content/posts/My_Linux_VM_Setup.md

 Hello this is the post about the steps I am currently following to make a New Linux VM attack box.

 Most of this is from Hack The Box Academy - [Setting Up](https://academy.hackthebox.com/module/details/87).
+My HTB-Academy [Referral link](https://referral.hackthebox.com/mzwLTXe).
 Some of this is from other sources or I added when I found I keep going back to a tool not on the list.
 I don't currently have my own Windows set up.

 ```bash
 sudo apt update -y && sudo apt full-upgrade -y && sudo apt autoremove -y && sudo apt autoclean -y